RETURN TO CONTENTS PAGE

 William and Jane lived variously at Burley (Leeds), Kirkstall, Pool in Wharfedale, Burley again, Armley and New Wortley.
 William was variously a forge labourer, mason’s labourer, highway labourer and railway platelayer.
 They had twelve children:

 William (age 60) was acting as a flagman on the railway at Lingwell Gate (East Ardsley) when he was run over by an express passenger train and killed instantly (18th October 1888, buried at New Wortley Cemetery, Leeds, 21st October 1888).
-Jane continued lived in Armley (until at least 1900), later moving to Kirkstall (by 1913) and finally Stanningley.
+Jane continued living in Armley (until at least 1900), later moving to Kirkstall (by 1913) and finally Stanningley.
 She died (age 84) at Stanningley (buried at New Wortley Cemetery, Leeds, 8th October 1916).

 At this point the story moves to:

 James and Elizabeth had five children at Croydon.
 There was a gap between the first and third, and in this gap, Elizabeth registered a male child (first-name left blank) on 28th December 1846: child born on 20th December 1846 at Tadlow, father’s name William Lion, labourer.
 The mother was shown as Elizabeth Lion formerly Yarrow, of Tadlow.
 She made her mark.
-When the baby was 6 weeks old it was baptised Francis at East Hatley (31st January 1847), but shown as the son of James & Elizabeth Lyon of East Hatley.
+When the baby was 6 weeks old.
+It was baptised Francis at East Hatley (31st January 1847), but shown as the son of James & Elizabeth Lyon of East Hatley.

 Several Croydon families moved to Leeds around the 1850’s for work.
 James Lyon and his family moved down some time between May 1855 (when a child was baptised at Croydon) and June 1857 (when a child was baptised at Burley).
 The family was now known as Lyons.
 Years later, Francis said he walked from Croydon to Leeds.